technofocus-pte/secprodfndtndepth/Labs/Lab 07/Lab 8 - Manage Device Enrollment into Microsoft Intune.md

 # Lab 7 - Manage Device Enrollment into Microsoft Intune

+## Introduction

+Microsoft Intune is a cloud-based endpoint management solution.
+It manages user access to organizational resources and simplifies app and device management across your many devices, including mobile devices, desktop computers, and virtual endpoints.

+## Objectives

+- Enable automatic enrollment of Windows devices into Microsoft Intune.

+- Configure enrollment restrictions for Android devices within Intune.

+- Set device enrollment limitations for specific user groups.

+- Add a Device Enrollment Manager to oversee bulk device enrollments.

-**Task 1: Enable Windows Automatic Enrollment into Microsoft Intune**
+## Task 1: Enable Windows Automatic Enrollment into Microsoft Intune**

 1. In **LON-CL1 VM**, open a new tab in **Microsoft Edge**, and then in the address bar type `https://Endpoint.microsoft.com` and then